Bills and payments

 It’s unusual for faulty gas and electricity meters to be causing higher bills, but it can happen.
 If your bills have climbed suddenly with no clear explanation, there’s a chance your meter could be clocking your energy use too fast.

-To find out if this is the case, we can carry out a Meter Accuracy Test (MAT), or an Official Meter Accuracy Test (OFMAT) for gas meters.
+To find out if your meter isn’t working properly, we can carry out a Meter Accuracy Test (MAT) or an Official Meter Accuracy Test (OFMAT) for gas meters.

 We’ll send an engineer round to do this for you.
 It’ll cost £157 to test a gas meter, and £149 for an electricity meter.
 If your meter does turn out to be faulty, we’ll refund that cost back to you.